This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 If more than one individual package is addressed to a particular person the value of the goods will be added together.
 If the total value exceeds £39 import VAT will be charged, and if the value exceeds £135 customs duty may also be due.

-When 1 item is sent to 2 people and its value exceeds £39, it is not possible to aggregate each person’s gift relief, and the value of an individual item itself cannot be divided; for example 1 item with a value of £50 sent to 2 individuals cannot benefit from the gift relief.
+When one item is sent to 2 people and its value exceeds £39, it isn’t possible to aggregate each person’s gift relief, and the value of an individual item itself can’t be divided, for example one item with a value of £50 sent to 2 individuals can’t benefit from the gift relief.